sparkdq.core

 Parameters:

-• df (DataFrame) – The input Spark DataFrame.
+• df (DataFrame) – The dataset to augment with validation results.

 Returns: